 One of the tenets of the Agile Manifesto is working software over comprehensive documentation, and that statement helps teams remember to keep customer needs top of mind.
 In much the same way, completion of each user story needs to be realized as actual value delivery, even if it’s a tiny change.

-An estimatable user story is one that is well enough understood by team members to be able to determine its relative size.
-In practice, “relative size” means that given a set of user stories, team members can determine which stories are about the same size (T-shirt sizes such as small, medium, and large often serve as a helpful relative sizing construct.)
+An estimatable user story is one that is understood well enough by team members to be able to determine its relative size.
+In practice, “relative size” means that given a set of user stories, team members can determine which stories are about the same size.
+T-shirt sizes such as small, medium, and large often serve as a helpful relative sizing construct.

 It’s important to recognize that some teams don’t estimate user stories.
 Thus, being estimatable is synonymous with being reasonably close to ready to work on without too much additional conversation.
 On teams that do estimate, it also means they know enough about it to assign a size to it.